Kyligence/zen-ml-toolkit/README.md

 ## Contact Kyligence

 If you have requirements about

-- Defining their metrics once in the metrics store
+- Defining your metrics once in the metrics store
 - Forming that single source of truth
 - Consistently reuse the metrics across BI, automation tools, business workflows, or even advanced analytics